mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

 Token factory
 -------------

-In some cases, the third party service may return additional values that are not traditionally part of the OAuth2 spec and these values are required for further communication with the API service.
-In this case, the integration bundle's ``\Mautic\IntegrationsBundle\Auth\Support\Oauth2\Token\IntegrationTokenFactory`` can be used to capture those extra values and store them in the ``Integration`` entity's API keys array.
+In some cases, the third-party service may return additional values that are not traditionally part of the OAuth2 spec, and these values are required for further communication with the API service.
+In this case, the integration bundle's ``\Mautic\IntegrationsBundle\Auth\Support\Oauth2\Token\IntegrationTokenFactory`` can use to capture those extra values and store them in the ``Integration`` entity's API keys array.

 The ``IntegrationTokenFactory`` can then be returned in a ``\Mautic\IntegrationsBundle\Auth\Support\Oauth2\ConfigAccess\ConfigTokenFactoryInterface`` when configuring the ``Client``.

 .. code-block:: php

     <?php
-    use MauticPlugin\IntegrationsBundle\Auth\Support\Oauth2\ConfigAccess\ConfigTokenFactoryInterface;
+    use Mautic\IntegrationsBundle\Auth\Support\Oauth2\ConfigAccess\ConfigTokenFactoryInterface;
-    use MauticPlugin\IntegrationsBundle\Auth\Support\Oauth2\Token\IntegrationTokenFactory;
+    use Mautic\IntegrationsBundle\Auth\Support\Oauth2\Token\IntegrationTokenFactory;
-    use MauticPlugin\IntegrationsBundle\Auth\Support\Oauth2\Token\TokenFactoryInterface;
+    use Mautic\IntegrationsBundle\Auth\Support\Oauth2\Token\TokenFactoryInterface;

     $tokenFactory = new IntegrationTokenFactory(['something_extra']);